 Plan to Visit the Park

 The town of West Yellowstone is the gateway to Yellowstone National Park, America’s first national park and the adventures you can enjoy within the borders of the park will bring joy and become memories you will never forget.
 Visit Old Faithful and be amazed at the predictability of Nature, explore the Grand Canyon of the Yellowstone and be stunned by its serene and impressive beauty, or simply drive along the park roads, pulling over when it is safe to see what animals are catching the attention of park goers at any given spot.
-Viewing wildlife from a safe distance will still be an exciting kid-friendly activity, and as you mark each animal that you hope to see off a list that will probably include moose, buffalo, and bears, your adventure will reach truly epic proportions, and we can assure you that your children will not be able to stop talking about all they saw!

 Plan to Feel at Ease and Welcomed in Your Sweet Home Montana Seasonal Sanctuary

-Finding a place that you can feel comfortable letting your kiddos run mild in can be a wonderful experience in itself and our summer sanctuaries are designed to do just that.
+Finding a place that you can feel comfortable letting your kiddos run wild in can be a wonderful experience in itself and our summer sanctuaries are designed to do just that.
 Spend a raucous evening playing board games while gathered round dining room tables, soaking in the hot tub on the deck after the kiddos have taken the journey to slumber, experience the joy of a true family vacation with your four-legged children happily exploring large backyards, and sleep deeply every night in the most comfortable beds in the state.
 Reserve your favorite kid-friendly sanctuary today!

 Contact Us Today!